virtualsociety/fact-tables/README.md

 # What does it do?

-This tool generates machine code from CSV tables taken from the ministery of internal affairs.
+This tool generates machine code from CSV tables taken from the Central Bureau Of Statistics, Ministry of the Interior and Kingdom Relations.
 In three steps:

-* Read CSV's
+* Read CSV's (Live ODataV4 feeds are not yet supported)
 * Generate Compilable Code
 * Compile to Ahead of Time (AOT) machine code.